Swansea University

 Swansea University (Prifysgol Abertawe) is a public research university located in Swansea, Wales, United Kingdom.
-It was chartered as University College of Swansea in 1920, as the fourth college of the University of Wales.
+It was established as University College of Swansea in 1920, as the fourth college of the University of Wales.
 In 1996, it changed its name to the University of Wales Swansea following structural changes within the University of Wales.
 The title of Swansea University was formally adopted on 1 September 2007 when the University of Wales became a non-membership confederal institution and the former members became universities in their own right.

 Swansea University has three faculties across its two campuses which are located on the coastline of Swansea Bay.
 The Singleton Park Campus is set in the grounds of Singleton Park to the west of Swansea city centre.
 The £450 million Bay Campus, which opened in September 2015, is located next to Jersey Marine Beach to the east of Swansea in the Neath Port Talbot area.
-The annual income of the institution for 2021–22 was £369.9 million of which £69.2 million was from research grants and contracts, with an expenditure of £446.3 million.
+The annual income of the institution for 2022–23 was £412.3 million of which £67.1 million was from research grants and contracts, with an expenditure of £348 million.